B0I-Mark-II/Qbot-Miria-Botnets/README.md

 I Dont Own Any Of These Botnets Im Just Reuploading Them for Retards Like Myself to use

-/!\Havent Been Fucked to check for backdoors So Use At Your Own Risk/!\
+/!\Havent Been Bothered to check for backdoors So Use At Your Own Risk/!\

 Enjoy :) - B0i Mark II